Refined invariants of finite-dimensional Jacobi algebras: Cohomological BPS invariants for Jacobi algebras

-\end{proof} \begin{remark} For algebraic Jacobi algebras, in this paper we will always take $\mathcal{S}$ to be the maximal Serre subcategory of $\mathbb{C}(Q,W)$-modules satisfying the conditions of Proposition \ref{MRc2}.
-In other words, $M$ is an object of $\mathcal{S}$ if every subquotient of $M$ satisfies the condition that $\Tr(W)$ is zero when evaluated on $M$. \end{remark} \begin{remark} For the uninitiated, we should say something informal about why (\ref{integralityIso}) is a surprising and useful result.
+For the uninitiated, we should say something informal about why (\ref{integralityIso}) is a surprising and useful result.
 On the one hand, the statement tells us something that we could already guess: that the left hand side is very large.
-I.e. on the right hand side we take mixed Hodge modules $\phim{\Tr(W)}\IC_{\Msp_{\gamma}(Q)}$ for each $\gamma$, tensor them with $\HO(\pt/\mathbb{C}^*)_{\vir}$ to obtain something that is already infinite dimensional, and then we take the symmetric algebra generated by it.
-The surprising thing is that the gigantic complex of mixed Hodge modules on the left hand side is determined by the much more manageable objects $\phim{\Tr(W)}\IC_{\Msp_{\gamma}(Q)}$. \end{remark} This remark motivates the following definition. \begin{definition} Let $(Q,W)$ be a quiver with algebraic potential.
+I.e. on the right hand side we take mixed Hodge modules $\phim{\Tr(W)}\IC'_{\Msp_{\gamma}(Q)}$ for each $\gamma$, restrict to the nilpotent locus, tensor them with $\HO(\pt/\mathbb{C}^*)_{\vir}$ to obtain something that is already infinite dimensional, and then we take the symmetric algebra generated by this infinite-dimensional object.
+The surprising thing is that the gigantic complex of mixed Hodge modules $\Ho \!\left(p_!\phim{\Tr(W)}\IC_{\Mst(Q)}\lvert_{\nilp}\right)$ on the left hand side is determined in this elementary way by the much more manageable objects $\phim{\Tr(W)}\IC'_{\Msp_{\gamma}(Q)}$.

+We should also say something about why the previous section goes by the name of ``integrality''.
+The numerical DT invariants of quivers with potential are calculated by considering Euler characteristics of the hypercohomology of right hand side of \eqref{MRiso2} and are defined by a kind of inclusion-exclusion type formula that involves denominators \cite[Sec.7]{JS08}.
+In particular, it is not clear at all that they should be integers.
+Unwinding the definitions a little (see \cite[Sec.6.7]{DaMe4}), these numerical invariants are precisely equal to the hypercohomology of $(\phim{\Tr(W)}\IC'_{\Msp_{\gamma}(Q)})_{\mathcal{S}}$.
+In particular, integrality of numerical DT invariants follows from \eqref{MRiso2}

+These remarks motivate the following definition. \begin{definition} Let $(Q,W)$ be a quiver with algebraic potential.
 We define the cohomological BPS invariants for $\CC(Q,W)$ by setting